 Other changes to the Family Law Act include:

 - Changes in terminology to remove “residence” and “contact” and introduce “lives with” and “spends time with”

 - New considerations when determining a child’s arrangements (“equal time” or “substantial and significant time” form a part of these considerations)

 - The establishment of Family Relationship Centres in 2006

 - The introduction of Parenting Plans in 2006

 - Broadened definitions of “family violence” and “abuse” in 2012.

-So the law no longer uses the term custody when determining parenting arrangements.
-For ease of understanding, however, we will use this term in this outline.
+The law no longer uses the term “custody” when determining parenting arrangements, however, for ease of understanding we will use this term in this outline.

 These alterations have significantly impacted parenting outcomes relating to child custody disputes.
 If you are trying to negotiate a child custody agreement, it’s essential to get legal advice from a family law specialist and to take the Act’s most recent changes into consideration.

 As one of the leading family law firms in Brisbane, Michael Lynch Family Lawyers are experienced child custody solicitors who are up to date with the Act and can provide expert legal advice relating to the disputed custody of your child.